 The first is National Certified Addiction Counselor Level 1 (NCAC 1).
 You'll get the NCAC 1 after completing 6000 counseling hours or three years of supervised work.
 The NCAC II requires the candidate to hold a bachelor's degree, have completed 10,000 hours or five years of supervised practice.

 At the advanced level, there's the Master Addiction Counselor or MAC.
 As you might imagine, the MAC requires a master's degree relevant in a related area and 6,000 hours or three years of supervised practice.

-The Arkansas State Board requires 40 credit hours per year of continuing education credits.
+The Arkansas Substance Abuse Certification Board requires 40 credit hours per year of continuing education credits.
 In this case, six of those hours must focus on ethics, 20 must be taken in person, and 20 must relate directly to substance abuse counseling.

 Finally, getting involved with a professional association like the NAADAC, the Association for Addiction Professionals opens up the opportunity to enroll in continuing education courses, get discounts on classes, insurance packages, and training.